 Childlike comedian Charlyne Yi, whose claim to fame heretofore has been a small but funny role as a stoner girl in Knocked Up, joins forces with director Nicholas Jasenovec to make a documentary about love, and why people fall in love, and why Yi is unable to.

 At least it purports to be a documentary.
-In what could be called the Blair Witch Project of romantic comedies, it quickly becomes evident that a lot of this is scripted - especially when beloved movie star geek Michael Cera enters the picture and starts dating Yi in front of the cameras.
+In what could be called the Blair Witch Project of romantic comedies, it quickly becomes evident that a lot of this is scripted – especially when beloved movie star geek Michael Cera enters the picture and starts dating Yi in front of the camera.
 To complicate matters, director Jasenovec is played on screen by actor Jake M. Johnson!

 There is more to this film than just cutesiness.
 It's also a statement on how impossible it is to live normally when a camera is tracking your every move – a subtle critique not only of reality TV but of documentaries in general.
 In the end, I was won over by Yi and her unclassifiable project, and although it's nothing earth-shattering, it's a sweet little movie.